ashik-devops/GeoInformatics-WS2022-23/README.md

 - Upon pressing the play button in green, the georeferencer creates a layer with the rastered map on top of the openstreet map
 ### PostgreSQL / PostGIS:

 The project employs a PostgreSQL database to store the extracted master data and periodic data.
 The database contains two main tables - "Masterdata" and "Waterlevel" - which store the respective data sets.
-The database also features geospatial extensions, such as PostGIS, to facilitate geospatial data processing.
+The database also features geospatial extensions, such as PostGIS, to facilitate geospatial data processing.Then inside the database, these extensions should be created to enable postgis

-                         brew install postgis (for windows Chocolatey) The inside the database these extensions should be created to enable postgis -- Enable PostGIS (as of 3.0 contains just geometry/geography) CREATE EXTENSION postgis;
+                           brew install postgis (for windows Chocolatey)
+                           -- Enable PostGIS (as of 3.0 contains just geometry/geography)
+                           CREATE EXTENSION postgis;
                            -- enable raster support (for 3+)
                            CREATE EXTENSION postgis_raster;
                            -- Enable Topology
                            CREATE EXTENSION postgis_topology;
                            -- Enable PostGIS Advanced 3D
                            -- and other geoprocessing algorithms
                            -- sfcgal not available with all distributions CREATE EXTENSION postgis_sfcgal;
                            -- fuzzy matching needed for Tiger
                            CREATE EXTENSION fuzzystrmatch;
                            -- rule based standardizer
                            CREATE EXTENSION address_standardizer;
                            -- example rule data set
                            CREATE EXTENSION address_standardizer_data_us;
                            -- Enable US Tiger Geocoder
                            CREATE EXTENSION postgis_tiger_geocoder;